 - the person's health and disabilities, and what they can and cannot do

-- the concerns of any carers.
+- the concerns and thoughts of any carers.

-Where will the assessment take place?
+Where the assessment takes place

 Who carries out the assessment?